DOC BROWN'S Science-CHEMISTRY HOMEPAGE KS3 SCIENCE QUIZZES and WORKSHEETS (~US grades 6-8)

 • A Level Notes on Transition Metals - Iron

-The formation/decomposition of hydrogen iodide
+(2) The formation and thermal decomposition of hydrogen iodide

 • hydrogen + iodine (c) doc b hydrogen iodide (2 mol gas ==> 2 mol gas)